- The general fee for money orders can range from 50 cents to $10 and up, depending on where you get one

 International money orders from the United States Postal Service can be cashed in 29 countries.

 If you are going to attempt to cash a money order at the post office, you may run into difficulty.
-USPS may not be able to help you cash a money order if the amount exceeds $1,000.
+USPS may not be able to help you to cash a money order if the amount exceeds $1,000.
 Someone attempting to cash a money order worth tens of thousands of dollars or more should consider visiting a bank.

 Other places to get money orders